gthvn1/zig_sandkasten/wasm_basics/Readme.md

-## Wasm Basics
+# Wasm Basics

-Let's play with zig and wasm.
-Try to build a wasm file and also use it in a standalone application.
+Let's play with [Zig](https://ziglang.org/) (version 0.13.0) and [Wasm](https://webassembly.org/).
+- Try to build a wasm file and also use it in a standalone application.

 ## Zig standalone